Diphenhydramine Patient Tips

 How it works

-- Good for controlling symptoms such as sneezing, itching, watery eyes, and runny nose.
+- Used to treat the symptoms of allergic-type reactions such as sneezing, itching, watery eyes, and runny nose.

-- May also be used for elderly people with Parkinson's disease unable to tolerate more potent agents.
+- May also be used for elderly people with Parkinson's disease who are unable to tolerate more potent agents.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Other reasonably common side effects include dizziness, low blood pressure, a dry mouth, headache, rapid heart beat, disturbed coordination, abdominal symptoms and a thickening of bronchial secretions.
+- Dizziness, low blood pressure, a headache, rapid heart beat, disturbed coordination, abdominal discomfort and a thickening of mucus in the airways may also occur.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

-- Do not drive or operate machinery if diphenhydramine makes you drowsy or affects your judgement.
+- Do not drive or operate machinery if diphenhydramine makes you drowsy or affects your judgment.
 Avoid alcohol.

-- When using for motion sickness, take diphenhydramine 30 minutes before exposure to motion.
-Take subsequent doses before meals or bed-time for duration of the exposure.
+- When using for motion sickness, take diphenhydramine 30 minutes before any exposure to motion.
+Take subsequent doses before meals or at bedtime for the duration of the exposure.

-- Not recommended as a night-time sleep aid for children aged less than twelve.
+- Diphenhydramine should not be used as a nighttime sleep aid in children aged less than twelve.

 Response and Effectiveness

-Diphenhydramine is quickly absorbed with maximum activity occurring within one hour.
-Effects of diphenhydramine last from four to six hours.
+- Diphenhydramine is quickly absorbed after oral administration and peak effects are reached within one hour.
+The effects of diphenhydramine last from four to six hours.

 More about diphenhydramine